openshift/assisted-service/docs/enhancements/README.md

 * requires changes to OpenShift
 * requires changes and/or consensus with other components related to OpenShift
-* substanitally impacts the requirements for and/or experience of installing and provisioning OpenShift
+* substantially impacts the requirements for and/or experience of installing and provisioning OpenShift
 * would benefit from approval by OpenShift architects